Sister Agnes (Columba) Honz, OSB

 April 25, 1934 – July 9, 2020

 Sister Agnes Honz, OSB, 86, a Benedictine sister of Mount St. Scholastica, Atchison, Kan., died Thursday, July 9, 2020, at the monastery.
-Funeral services are pending until a future date.
+A Memorial Mass was celebrated Wednesday, July 7 at St. Scholastica Chapel.

 Sister Agnes was born in Panama, Iowa, on April 25, 1934.
 After high school, she entered the monastery in 1951.
 Earning a B.S. in education from Mount St. Scholastica College, she taught in elementary schools in Kansas and Missouri for 20 years and later did graduate studies in counseling and theology at Creighton University.
 Always devoted to the people of southwestern Iowa, she was part of the Covenant Monastery foundation in Harlan, Ia.
 After earning her clinical pastoral education certificate, she worked as a chaplain at Mercy Hospital in Council Bluffs, Ia.
 She also served on the Diocesan Pastoral Council for the Des Moines diocese and the Regional Pastoral Council in Council Bluffs, Ia.
 One of the highlights of her life was receiving communion from Pope John Paul II when he visited Des Moines in 1979.
 From 1987 to 1993, she was a chaplain at St. Joseph Medical Center in Ponca City, Okla.
 When she returned to the Mount, she did hair care and therapeutic massage and assisted at the Mount Conference Center and Sophia Center.